treestarsystems/job-funnel/README.md

 - Properly formatted .env file (see below)

 ## Installation
+This will build the binary in the destination directory.
 ```bash
 git clone https://github.com/treestarsystems/job-funnel.git
 cd ./job-funnel
 go build -o <destination dire>job-funnel
 ```

-This will build the binary in the destination directory.
-It requires a .env file in the same directory your are executing the compiled binary with the following variables:
+To run this app it requires an .env file in the same directory or you must specify a path (Ex: -e=/path/to/.env) to a .env file.

+The .env file should be formatted as follows (example included repository):
 ```bash
 # .env
 PORT="8080"